OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 If you aren’t quite finished with the assignment, that’s okay.
 You can leave it as is without publishing it and return to it later.
 It will be saved as a draft.
-For instructions about returning to an assignment, see the section "Edit or Delete an Assignment.
+For instructions about returning to an assignment, see the section "Edit or Delete an Assignment."

 Step 7: Add assignment to a lesson